aws/aws-dotnet-deploy/site/content/docs/project.md

 ### Sharing deployment projects

-It is important to save the generated deployment project in version control so that uou can reuse a project for multiple applications you want to deploy or share them with the rest of your team.
+It is important to save the generated deployment project in version control so that you can reuse a project for multiple applications you want to deploy or share them with the rest of your team.